 How Voters Across Communities View Mass Deportations of Undocumented Immigrants

-The second Trump Administration won’t begin in Washington for two months, but discussions are underway on how to accomplish one of Trump’s biggest campaign promises, a plan to deport millions of undocumented immigrants.
+The second Trump Administration won’t begin in Washington for two months, but discussions are underway on how to accomplish one of Donald Trump’s biggest campaign promises, a plan to deport millions of undocumented immigrants.

 This proposal has brought questions of how many and how and when, but a look at AP VoteCast survey data suggests most voters are not supportive of immediate deportations.
 That’s true in a majority of the American Communities Project types — even in community types that voted for the president-elect.